FarronF/limerick-council-meetings/meetings/2016/06/23-Monthly Meeting of Municipal District of Cappamore-Kilmallock/Minutes of Meeting - Municipal District of Cappamore-Kilmallock - 17th May 2016.md

 to this junction to facilitate the undertaking of a safety assessment here.
 The

-Council will again formally request TII to prioritise this junction for assessment.--- 4
+Council will again formally request TII to prioritise this junction for assessment.
+---
+4

 **8.**